-- It allows compiling a very large subset of C and C++ code into JavaScript, which can then be run on the web. - By compiling their runtimes, it allows running languages such as Python on the web (with their normal semantics).
+- It allows compiling a very large subset of C and C++ code into JavaScript, which can then be run on the web. - By compiling their runtimes, it allows running languages such as Python on the web.

-The remainder of this paper is structured as follows.
-In Section 2 we describe the approach Emscripten takes to compiling LLVM assembly into JavaScript, and show some benchmark data.
-In Section 3 we describe Emscripten's internal design and in particular elaborate on the Relooper algorithm.
-In Section 4 we give several example uses of Emscripten.
-In Section 5 we summarize and give directions for future work.
+XXX The remainder of this paper is structured as follows.
+In Section 2 we describe, from a high level, the approach taken to compiling LLVM assembly into JavaScript.
+In Section 3 we describe the workings of Emscripten on a lower, more concrete level.
+In Section ?? we describe Emscripten's approach to achieving good compatibility with existing real-world code, while still achieving good performance.
+In Section 4 we give an overview of some uses of Emscripten.
+In Section 5 we summarize and give directions for future work on Emscripten and uses of it.

-2. Compilation Approach
+2 Compilation Approach

 Let us begin by considering what the challenge is, when we want to compile LLVM assembly into JavaScript.
-Assume we are given the following simple example of a C program:
+Assume we are given the following simple example of a C program, which we want to compile into JavaScript: